CholiRat/Caso-2-PromptSales/README.md

             return PaymentResponseDTO(**record.__dict__)
         return None
 ```

+#### Abstract factory Pattern

+In order to integrate various external APIs with the functions of PromptAds, an abstract factory pattern will be implemented that gives functionality to each family of Campaign services

 ## 7. Databases
 The names for columns and entities on the databases follow a strict nomenclature that guarantee consistency.